psreek-ai/SiebelCRMSemanticSearch/docs/TDD 4: Siebel CRM Integration.md

                     sortClauses.push("WHEN '" + id + "' THEN " + rank);
                 }

                 // 7.
-Construct the SearchSpec and SortSpec var searchSpec = "[Id] IN (" + idList.join(",") + ")";
+Construct the SearchSpec and SortSpec to enforce the API's ranking var searchSpec = "[Id] IN (" + idList.join(",") + ")";
                 var sortSpec = "CASE [Id] " + sortClauses.join(" ") + " ELSE 99 END";

                 // 8.
-Get the results applet and apply the query var resultsApplet = this.Get("GetResultsApplet");
-                var bc = resultsApplet.GetBusComp();
-                bc.ClearToQuery();
-                bc.SetSortSpec(sortSpec);
-                bc.SetSearchSpecStr(searchSpec);
+Apply the query to the results applet's business component bc.ClearToQuery();
+                bc.SetSortSpec(sortSpec); // CRITICAL: Set SortSpec before SearchSpec bc.SetSearchSpecStr(searchSpec);
                 bc.ExecuteQuery(SiebelApp.S_App.GetSWEConsts().get("SWE_QUERY_FWD_ONLY"));
             } else {
-                // Handle case with no results
+                // Handle case with no results by displaying a message in the UI SiebelApp.S_App.ui.ShowError("No relevant results found for your query.");
-                // Display "No relevant results found." message }
+            }
         }
     }